-In the same way that Socrates recalls and repeats a speech of Diotima in the Symposium, he recalls and repeats a funeral oration by Aspasia, rumored to be the lover and intellectual counterpart to Pericles.
-It is believed she birthed a child with Pericles.
-Socrates recalls a time when he made a friend -a “mistress”- in Aspasia, the rhetorician.
-For just yesterday, Socrates heard Aspasia composing her funeral oration speech, from pieces of Pericles’s famous speech, which Socrates claims Aspasia wrote.
+In the same way that Socrates recalls and repeats a speech of Diotima in the Symposium, he recalls and repeats a funeral oration by Aspasia, the woman rumored to be the lover and intellectual counterpart to Pericles.
+It is believed that she birthed a child with Pericles.
+In speaking to Menexenus, Socrates recalls a time when he made a friend -or a “mistress”- in Aspasia, the rhetorician.
+For just yesterday, Socrates had heard Aspasia composing her funeral oration speech, from pieces of Pericles’s famous speech, which Socrates claims Aspasia had initially written, as well.

 In the speech, Socrates’s Aspasia divides honorable things between speeches and deeds.
 Since those who have passed have committed their noble deeds, the only thing that remains is to provide a tribute to them in speech, “for noble words are a memorial and a crown of noble actions.”
 These words honor the dead and also admonish the living: first she praises the dead’s birth (their fathers and families), then their nurture and education (rearing), and lastly a praise of their noble actions.
 She closes the funeral oration speech with an imagined plea from the dead, prior to their death, to pursue honor and friendship.

-A funeral oration speech speaks to both the particular concerns of a city, such as its people who sacrificed their lives, and also to the universal vision of ‘mankind.’
+A funeral oration speech speaks to both the particular concerns of a city, such as its people who sacrifice their lives, and also to a universal vision of ‘mankind.’
 Those who have sacrificed their lives for their compatriots provide the ultimate demonstration of Aristotle’s “friendship” and “affinity” which holds together a city striving toward justice.
-The sacrifice is of self, as the tension between the city and man is pulled drastically one way, and the preservation and life of the city is given preferred sacrifices.
+The sacrifice is at the heart of the tension between the city and man.
 Thus, so that the wounds and sacrifices of those who died are not forgotten now or in the future, there is need of honorary and noble speeches, so that their sacrifices of life and body for the sake of the city are not lost on future generations.
 Speeches are more enduring than deeds.